muhammad-usman-anwar/electron-ipc/README.md

-// Modules to control application life and create native browser window import { app, BrowserWindow } from 'electron' import * as path from 'path' import { ElectronIPC } from 'electron-reactive-ipc'
+// Modules to control application life and create native browser window import { app, BrowserWindow } from 'electron' import * as path from 'path' import { ElectronIPCMain } from 'electron-reactive-ipc'

 function createWindow () {
     // Create the browser window.